-Today I want to you show five places to shop for secondhand clothes online.
+Today I want to you show you eight places to shop for secondhand clothes online.

 There is simply no getting around the fact that if you want to buy ethically produced and fairly made new clothing that respects the rights of the garment workers, then you do need to spend a little more.

 However, if you want to shop ethically on a tiny budget then don’t forget that the single most ethical and sustainable way to buy clothes is to shop secondhand.